February 23, 2023

 Mixed-type carcinoma: This type of appendix cancer contains both glandular and spindle-shaped cells.

-Carcinoid tumor: It is a slow-growing type of appendix cancer characterized by the presence of neuroendocrine cells in the tumor.
+Carcinoid tumor: It is a slow-growing type characterized by the presence of neuroendocrine cells in the tumor.

 Mucinous adenocarcinoma: A type of appendix cancer that is characterized by the presence of mucus-producing cells in the tumor.